ysm-dev/drizzle-orm/CONTRIBUTING.md

 ---

-- `"pnpm i && pnpm build:int"` -> if you run this script from root folder - it will build whole monorepo and prepare package.tgz files.
+- `"pnpm i && pnpm build"` -> if you run this script from root folder - it will build whole monorepo and prepare package.tgz files.
 Running this script from specific package folder will only build current package

 ### <a name="run-tests"></a> Run tests

 ---

 All tests for Drizzle ORM are integration tests, that are simulating real database and different queries and responses from database.
 Each file in `integration-tests` has a list of different scenarios for different dialect+driver.
 Each file is creating a docker instance with needed database and running test cases there.
 Right after all tests were run - docker container with database will be deleted

 If you have added additional logic to core package - be sure, that all tests were executed without any errors